-Critical service providers are defined as those that are critical to preserving life, health and basic societal functioning, and include some health care sector workers, emergency services and some workers engaged in critical infrastructure.
+Critical service providers are defined as people who are critical to preserving life, health and basic societal functioning, and include specific workers in emergency services, health care, critical infrastructure and legal services.

-Read critical services in Yukon during COVID-19 for further guidance on what services are included.
+Read Critical services in Yukon during COVID-19 for more information.

 Traditional activities exception

 Anyone who is Inuvialuk, Gwich’in or a member of a Transboundary First Nation entering Yukon to exercise an Aboriginal or treaty right in that First Nation’s established or asserted traditional territory is not required to self-isolate for 14 days.

 They can only remain in Yukon for the purpose of exercising that right and must not enter into any Yukon community or the Eagle Plains Hotel.

 All people outside of the Yukon, BC, NWT and Nunavut mobility bubble must self-isolate in Whitehorse for 14 days, with the following exceptions.

 - If a person is a family member of a Yukon resident they are permitted to stay with their family member at their place of residence in Yukon.

 - If a person has been in Canada for 14 consecutive days before they came to Yukon and have a home on a placer mining claim or in a work camp, they're able to self-isolate for 14 days at the placer mine or work camp as long as:

 - the home is a single residential unit used to house 1 family, and is the only housing unit at that claim or camp;